Rob is a pool-service industry professional with over 20 years of experience.

-Yes, it does but keep in mind that minor amounts of rain aren't going to change the chemistry much.
+Rain does change the chemistry of the pool water but, keep in mind that minor amounts of rain aren't going to change the pH that drastically.
 Rain is acidic.
 It has a lower pH level than what we keep our pool level at.
 We want to keep the pH in our pool between 7.4 and 7.6.
-The reason for this number is that the human eye has a pH of 7.5.
+The reason for this level is that the human eye has a pH of 7.5.
 Major fluctuations from this can cause serious discomfort.
-I have heard too many times of people complaining that "My eyes are burning, the chlorine is too high" Very rarely is chlorine an issue if your eyes are in discomfort while swimming.
-It is most likely that the pH is low, or acidic.
+I have heard too many people complain that "My eyes are burning, the chlorine is too high."
+Very rarely is chlorine an issue if your eyes are uncomfortable while swimming.
+It is most likely that the pH is low or acidic.
 Normal rainwater has a pH of around 5.0.
-So depending on how much rainfall, it can lower the pH of the pool.
+So depending on how much rainfall it can lower the pH of the pool.

 Not necessarily.
 It depends on the amount of rain and also your current water chemistry.
-If you have a light rainfall (.25 to .50 inches) of rain, it may temporarily lower the pH in the pool, but not by much and will come back up on it's own.
-If you always maintain proper water chemistry, especially pH, Alkalinity and Stabilizer, A bit of rain in the pool is nothing to worry about.
+If you have a light rainfall (.25 to .50 inches) of rain, it may temporarily lower the pH in the pool, but not by much, and it will come back up on its own.
+If you always maintain proper water chemistry, especially pH, alkalinity, and stabilizer, A bit of rain in the pool is nothing to worry about.

-A large amount of rain however, such as a strong thunderstorm or a rain that drops over 2-3 inches in a short amount of time will require of course, draining the pool a few inches and re-testing the chemicals.
-The pH will be lower and the Chlorine may be slightly diluted.
+However, a large amount of rain, such as a strong thunderstorm or rain that drops between one and three inches in a short amount of time, will require draining the pool a few inches and re-testing the chemicals.
+The pH will be lower, and the chlorine may be slightly diluted.

 - How Much Muriatic Acid Should I Add to a Swimming Pool?

 A guide to understanding pH and the effects of unbalanced pH levels in swimming pool water.
 What is pH? .
 Why does pH need to be balanced?
 Controlling pH

 - How to lower stabilizer in swimming pool